Naseeb (1981 film): Soundtrack

 All the songs were composed by Laxmikant–Pyarelal and the lyrics were penned by Anand Bakshi.

 Cameo appearances

 One of the songs in the film sung by Mohammed Rafi, "John Jani Janardan", has cameo appearances by many actors playing themselves.
-The appearances include Raj Kapoor, Shammi Kapoor, Randhir Kapoor, Dharmendra, Rajesh Khanna, Rakesh Roshan, Vijay Arora, Waheeda Rehman, Sharmila Tagore, Mala Sinha, Bindu, Simi Garewal, Simple Kapadia and Prema Narayan.
-According to eminent film expert Rajesh Subramanian, the opening line was composed by Manmohan Desai himself.
+The appearances include Raj Kapoor, Shammi Kapoor, Randhir Kapoor,Dharmendra, Rajesh Khanna, Rakesh Roshan, Vijay Arora, Waheeda Rehman, Sharmila Tagore, Mala Sinha, Bindu, Simi Garewal, Simple Kapadia and Prema Narayan.
+According to an interview, the opening line was composed by Manmohan Desai himself.
 The tune was inspired by a catchy line from the song "Aksar Koi Ladka" from Bobby.

-The star studded song was shot at R. K. Studios and the shooting spanned one week.
+The star-studded song was shot at R. K. Studios and the shooting spanned one week.
 Showman Raj Kapoor played an integral part in the song and during the shooting.
 The one-week shoot was a gala event.

 Box office

 The film was an "All Time Earner", got the highest verdict (equivalent to All Time Blockbuster today) present at that time by Trade Guide Bollywood box office magazine, and was among those rare movies which crossed 1 crore per territory.
 There were only 13 All Time Earners (crossing 1 crore per territory) before 1984, and Naseeb was among them.